nkantar/dotfiles/README.md

 # dotfiles

-These are managed by [chezmoi](https://www.chezmoi.io/ "chezmoi - chezmoi") for the most part.
+This is all managed by [chezmoi](https://www.chezmoi.io/ "chezmoi - chezmoi").

-Stuff in `misc/` is related.